openshift/cluster-version-operator/docs/user/status.md

 Fix by setting `spec.clusterID` to a valid UUID.
 The UUID should be unique to a given cluster, because it is the default value used for reporting Telemetry and Insights.
-It may also be used by the CVO when making Cincinnati requests, so that Cincinnati can return update recommentations tailored to the specific cluster.
+It may also be used by the CVO when making Cincinnati requests, so that Cincinnati can return upgrade recommendations tailored to the specific cluster.

 ### NoArchitecture